 Even the most passionate CBD fan doesn’t always know the difference between CBD oil and CBD tinctures.
 These two products may share some similarities; some significant differences set them apart from each other.

 CBD is short for cannabidiol.
-Cannabidiol is extracted from hemp and taken as a supplement.
+Cannabidiol is extracted from hemp.
 When it’s consumed orally, we call it CBD oil.

 On the other side, a tincture is a specific categorization of a product.
 CBD tinctures are a liquid solution that combines CBD oil with other elements.

 In many cases, carrier oils are added to increase the potency of the tincture.
 The main difference, therefore, between CBD oil and CBD tinctures is the formula from which they are made.
 Tinctures will always include elements beyond CBD oil.

 CBD also comes in other forms.
 Topicals and balms are used to apply CBD directly to the skin for relief.
 CBD oil is added to things like coconut oil, shea butter, or lotion to make topicals.
-There are even gummies and other edibles available for those who want a specific amount, but like a little flavor to ease eating them.
+There are even gummies available for those who want a specific amount, but like a little flavor to ease eating them.

 What are the benefits of tinctures over oil?

 CBD tinctures offer a variety of benefits that you don’t find as well with CBD oils.
 Here are some of the best reasons to choose tinctures.